 Who is behind the disappearance of the stories?
 And what is their motivation?
 Will Gavin and Mousey discover the culprit?
 Will they successfully return the good stories and save the culture of Gander in this story of friendship, adventure, and danger?

-Below is an excerpt from Chapter 3: Bedtime in Gander
+Below is an excerpt from Chapter 3: A Bedtime Story

-Gavin sat up in bed, admiring his new bedroom.
+Gavin sat up in bed in his new bedroom.
 He had never had his own room before.
-On Chatterby Island, he and his parents lived together in a one-room wall tent full of scientific journals and boxes of research supplies.
-Gavin had used the wall tent mainly for sleep, not to mention shelter from the occasional storm.
+On Chatterby Island, he and his parents lived together in a one-room wall tent full of scientific journals and research supplies, such as flags, spools of colorful tape, compasses, anemometers for measuring wind speed, GPS units, magnifying lenses, binoculars, yardsticks, PVC piping, string, and more.
+Gavin had used that wall tent mainly for sleep, as well as shelter from the occasional storm.

-Gavin looked at his bedside clock.
-His dad would arrive any moment to tell him a bedtime story.
-It was a ritual that went back in a long, unbroken chain of nights for as long as Gavin could remember.
-Gavin’s dad was at his most marvelous during story time.
+Gavin glanced at his bedside clock.
+Dr. Green would arrive any moment to tell him a bedtime story.
+His dad, normally so precise and scientific, sprang to life during story time.
 His eyes flashed and shone.
 His voice creaked like an old wooden door or BOOMED like thunder before dropping to the hush of a gentle rain.
-He would turn his back and, when he turned round again, he’d be a nine-foot giant or—in a flash—he’d be fleeing from the scorching breath of a pearly-eyed dragon.
+He would turn away and, when he spun round again, he’d be a nine-foot giant or—in a flash—he’d be fleeing from the scorching breath of a pearly-eyed dragon.

-Gavin’s dad told him stories of boys and girls exploring city sewers, of treasure hunts and shipwrecks and jungle adventures.
-Stories about vengeful wizards and potions that turned you to stone, about faraway lands where the skies were violet and the lightning came without warning.
-Stories about creatures so fantastic you’d be stunned, and others so terrifying you’d want to burrow under your covers and not come out until you heard the birds singing in the morning and you knew it was safe.
+Dr. Green told stories of boys and girls exploring city sewers, of treasure hunts and shipwrecks and jungle adventures.
+Stories about vengeful wizards with potions that turned people to stone, or about faraway lands where the skies were violet and the lightning came without warning.
+Stories about creatures so fantastic he’d be stunned, or others so terrifying he’d want to burrow under his covers and not come out until he heard the birds singing in the morning and knew it was safe.

-As Gavin listened to his dad’s stories, he learned about courage and cowardice, friendship and betrayal, about the choice between the easy path and the right path.
-The stories he heard didn’t really feel like stories to him, but rather experiences from his own life.
-Word by word, story by story, sitting up in bed but also worlds away, Gavin felt his inner self… growing.
+As Gavin listened to his dad’s stories, he learned about courage and cowardice, friendship and betrayal, the choice between the easy path and the right path.
+The stories didn’t really feel like stories to him, but rather experiences from his own life.
+Word by word, story by story, sitting up in bed but also worlds away, Gavin felt his inner self… expanding.